Privacy Policy

 Facebook

-You can customize your advertising settings independently in your user account.
-To do so, click on the following link and log in:
+You can adjust your advertising settings yourself in your user account.
+To do this, click on the following link and log in: https://www.facebook.com/settings?tab=ads

-For details on how they handle your personal information, please refer to Instagram's privacy policy:
+Details on how they handle your personal data can be found in Instagram's privacy policy: https://privacycenter.instagram.com/policy/

-Data transmission to the US is based on the Standard Contractual Clauses (SCC) of the European Commission.
-Details can be found here:
+Data transfers to the US are based on the standard contractual clauses of the EU Commission.
+Details can be found here: https://www.linkedin.com/legal/l/dpa and https://www.linkedin.com/legal/l/eu-sccs

-For details on how they handle your personal data, please refer to LinkedIn's privacy policy: https://www.linkedin.com/legal/privacy-policy.
+Details on how they handle your personal data can be found in LinkedIn's privacy policy: https://www.linkedin.com/legal/privacy-policy

 Vimeo